Noticing Spanish Around You

 Here are a few examples:

-Did you see the Taco Bell commercial a few years ago?
+Did you see the Taco Bell commercial several years ago?
 The little chihuahua that said “Quiero Taco Bell”

 Even if you don’t know any Spanish, you probably have that one memorized!